 The Campus syllabus contains more info about ODS accommodations, as well as academic honesty and other issues.
-It is attached.
+It is linked on the website

 FAQ: "How do you convert percentages into letter grades?"
 Answer: The precise cutoff thresholds will be determined at the end, but you will gain an increasingly better idea about them as the semester progresses.
 This is done in the following way: